travelgateX/graphql-schema/README.md

     ```

 4. Check yours changes
-5. Commit & Push in your branch
+5. Commit and Push in your branch
-6. Merge Request to master, close issue & del branch
+6. Merge Request to master, close issue and del branch

 ## Introspection Query